react-navigation/react-navigation.github.io/docs/navigation-prop.md

+---
+id: navigation-prop
+title: Using the navigation prop to move between screens
+sidebar_label: Using the navigation prop to move between screens
+---

-Each *screen* in your app will receive a navigation prop which contain the following:
+Each screen component in your app will receive a navigation prop:

 * `this.props.navigation`
   * `navigate` - link to other screens
   * `goBack` - close active screen and move back